 The Chewelah Farmers Market will be open (except by declaration of the Market Manager) Fridays from 11 a.m. to 3:30 p.m.
-There will be no Chewelah Farmers Market coincident with the Chataqua Festival held every July (dates vary).

 Vendors are expected to attend each market day and are required to remain open for business until market closing.
 Leaving the market before close of business without consent of the Market Manager or Board President will result in an additional $50 fee, which must be paid before the vendor sets up again at the market.

 Market Commission: Vendors in good standing will be charged $6 per day or 6% of gross daily sales (whichever is greater) not to exceed $45.
-Non-profits and Fundraising booths will pay a booth fee and flat rate of $6 per market day.
+Nonprofits and Fundraising booths will pay a booth fee and flat rate of $6 per market day.
 Bonus: Any vendor with perfect attendance for every farmers market will not be charged commission on the last market day.

 A Vendor Daily Report will be given to each vendor prior to closing each market day.
-The report must be accurately, honestly, and completely filled out and turned in to the Market Manager along with fee payment during the vendor checkout process.
+The report must be accurately and completely filled out and turned in to the Market Manager along with fee payment during the vendor checkout process.
 All dollar amounts, including calculated commissions, shall be rounded to the nearest dollar.

-Non-members selling products at the Community Booth will complete a Vendor Daily Report and pay a fee of 12% of gross sales.
+Vendors who have not joined the market and choose to sell products at the Community Booth will complete a Vendor Daily Report and pay a fee of 12% of gross sales.